 Students will need to create an account at the following website and submit their work electronically:

-If you requested and have been approved for extended embargo, add a note beneath that section and the embargo date will be manually entered.
+If you requested and have been approved for extended embargo, submit the form to the library and add a note beneath the embargo section of the online submission.

 Your submission will be reviewed before it is sent to ProQuest for publication.
 You may be notified via email to revise certain areas.
 If you wish to add certain options that require payment, you will need to provide credit card information to ProQuest.